Reports from pharmaceutical companies about the

 The EU Commission is predicting a dramatic 7.7 percent slump in the economy for this year due to the coronavirus pandemic.
 Greece is expected to be the worst hit, with a 9.7 percent downturn, followed by Italy and Spain.
 Commentators see an unprecedented crisis looming, regardless of how governments react.

 After increasingly harsh criticism of the government's plan to hold an

 The US's accusation that China is lying about the origins of the coronavirus is growing ever louder: according to US Secretary of State Mike Pompeo evidence exists that the virus originated in a laboratory in Wuhan.
 The World Health Organisation criticised Bejing for not letting a WHO mission into the country but has said it considers the accusations unfounded.
 Commentators cast a critical look at the US.

 The coronavirus crisis has had a massive impact on transportation.

-The media are facing a paradox amid the corona crisis: although more and more people are using them to stay up to date on the pandemic, media companies are suffering massive losses due to cancelled advertising.
-A number of governments are planning bailout programmes.
-But commentators are not convinced that this will be enough.
+The media are facing a paradoxical situation in the coronavirus crisis: although more and more people are using them to stay up to date on the pandemic, media companies are suffering massive losses due to cancelled advertising.
+A number of governments are planning bailout programmes, but not all journalists are convinced by the plans.

 Covid-19 travel restrictions are still in place in most European countries.
 But with the holiday season fast approaching, above all regions that are heavily dependent on tourism are working on strategies that make rest and recreation possible while maintaining distancing measures.
 The crisis should also be used to improve the problematic aspects of the tourism industry, commentators stress.